RPC IV.4, 15337 (temporary)

 Specimens 2 (0 in the core collections)

 Note Dattari read L ΙΖ.
 This is plausible as the obverse inscription was used for Commodus (Augustus) in year 17 only.
-The youthful bare head was used years 17 and 19.
+The youthful bare head was used in years 17 and 19.
 Elsewhere the labours of Heracles appear on drachms in year 17 (Marcus, Heracles and the stables of Augeas), and 19 (Crispina, Heracles and the Erymanthian boar).

 Specimens of this coin type